sgct/sgct/docs/configuration-files.md

 </Cluster>
 ```

-The final example is a fisheye rendering which demonstrates a more sophisticated rendering setup.
+The final example is a fisheye rendering which demonstrates a more sophisticated rendering setup, which internally consists of many projections that are automatically assembled by SGCT into a single circular fisheye output.
 ```xml
 <?xml version="1.0" ?>
 <Cluster masterAddress="localhost">